 Expressed as a percent in terms of grams of alcohol per 210 liters of breath as measured by an evidential breath-testing device.

 C. Fatality

-An industrial or motor vehicle accident involving a City employee on City business, or an off-duty City employee operating a City vehicle, and either the City employee or anyone else involved in the accident dies within 32 hours of the accident as a result of injuries sustained in the accident.
+An industrial or motor vehicle accident involving a City employee on City business, or an off-duty City employee operating a City vehicle, that results in the loss of a human life.

 D. Illegally Used Controlled Substances